Thermodynamic and Scaling Limits of the non-Gaussian Membrane Model

 What is the typical size of $\inner{P^z_L,w}_{\car_L}$?
 Assuming no cancellations, the best we can estimate is

-where in the last approximation we used $\inf V'' > 0$ and assumed $a$ is a ``macroscopic field", i.e. $\| a \|_{L^\infty} \approx L^{-d/2} \| a \|_{L^2(\car_L)}$.
+where in the last approximation we used $\inf V'' > 0$ and assumed $a$ is a "macroscopic field", i.e. $\| a \|_{L^\infty(\car_L)} \approx L^{-d/2} \| a \|_{L^2(\car_L)}$.
 The boundary term with this guess is

 which is very large, meaning that our ansatz is flawed.
-It turns out that if $a$ is harmonic and macroscopic (or ``smooth"), this is essentially the truth in the sense that the boundary term dominates, which explains why we are able to show in \Cref{harm_pert_sec} that the minimizer is small in this case.
+It turns out that if $a$ is harmonic and macroscopic, this is essentially the truth in the sense that the boundary term dominates, which explains why we are able to show in \sref{harm_pert_sec} that the minimizer is small in this case.

 To avoid this issue, we instead break down $a$ into two pieces: $a = K_L a + K_L^\perp a$.
 Letting $\mathcal{H}(\car_L)$ denote fields which are discrete harmonic on $\car_L$, the first piece is defined by